buyoio/b/README.md

 ### 🎯 Short term goals

 - [ ] Recognize the operating system and architecture and offer the correct binary
+- [ ] Enforce min and max versions
 - [ ] Create a logo
 - [ ] Docs
 - [ ] Tests